mwiesmueller/express-crypto/README.md

 - secret: Define the Secret for the encryption.
 - warningheader: Define a warningheader for the response when the request is not encrypted.
 Set it to false do deactivate.
 Default is `This service supports an encrypted content in all rest calls.
 Please contact us for maximum of security!`
 - limit: Define the content limit.
 Default is `10mb`
+- debug: Set it to true when you like debug information in console

 ## Call an encrypted REST calls